 Malaria!
 The name sends shivers down the spine.
 Only those who’ve faced it know how it feels to have malaria.
-Governments tried to eradicate, drugs worked for a time and then became redundant before long until Artemisia annua, or A. annua, or sweet wormwood, came along.
+Governments tried to eradicate it, drugs worked for a time and then became redundant until Artemisia annua, or A. annua, or sweet wormwood, came along.

 Meghalaya’s traditional healers also know about this herb.

 The Khasis call it ‘u bat jaiaw’ and use it to treat ‘ka khiehshoh rih’ otherwise known as malarial fever.
 The Garos call it ‘khel bijek’ and use it to relieve headaches.

 It may not be among the top 10 fatal diseases in the world, but malaria is a singularly cruel one.
 It smites relentlessly, especially children, causing many other complications if not treated on time.